WALES REGION SHOW AND SALE

 With minimal and limited shows to be held this year, I was keen to avoid a second year without the trophies being presented to the future of the society.
 Various alternative classes were suggested for each category (Junior; 9 and under, Intermediate; 10-15 years old & Senior; 16-18 yr old) of which I am looking into.
 If you have any further suggestions, whether you were above to attend the meeting or not please do contact me.
 With regards to the Senior class it was suggested that it be in the form of a panel interview discussing breed characteristics, general sheep health/welfare/husbandry etc to encourage those members who may not show their animals but are stock people.
-This suggestion was taken to National Council for discussion, in order for regional “heats” to take place with representatives from each region then going on for the Pat Bromley Trophy.
-Council thought this to be a good idea.
+This suggestion was taken to National Board for discussion, in order for regional “heats” to take place with representatives from each region then going on for the Pat Bromley Trophy.
+Board thought this to be a good idea.
 More details will be released in the near future regarding each class, what would be required and judges/how it would be judged.

 Thankfully this year was due to be a Regional Flock competition with Judges from Wales, thus hopefully aiding with logistics of Judges pending Covid restrictions.
 Members were keen to have a form of flock competition whether it be in the traditional format with judges visiting farms, or a virtual format.
 We are aiming for either the weekend of the 2nd of October or the 9th October – again pending Covid restrictions, and availability of judges.
 It was agreed that this would be considered again later in the year (during summer months) when hopefully we will have some more clarity on the situation.